-When analyzing his career, what really is surprising is how quickly he began doing drama CDs – back in 2011 – in his second year after debut.
-Usually, the normal course is for a seiyuu to first become accustomed to their workload, and only then, a couple of years in his career, will we see the seiyuu going for his first works in that department.
+When analyzing his career, what really is surprising is how quickly he began doing drama CDs – back in 2011 – in his second year after his debut.
+Usually, the normal course is for a seiyuu to first become accustomed to their workload, and only then, a couple of years in his career, will we see the seiyuu going for his first work in that department.

 Nevertheless, by now everybody knows better than most that Eguchi is a full-fledged all-rounder with overflowing talent and passion for what he does, no matter what it is, and that applies to drama CDs as well.